-Between May 1997 and May 1998, a commercial company called Iridium established the first major LEO satellite constellation, launching 66 factory-built satellites plus six "spares" into orbit.
+Between May 1997 and May 1998, Iridium established the first major LEO satellite constellation, launching 66 factory-built satellites plus six "spares" into orbit.
 The constellation provided voice and data communication services to users worldwide.

 Within 14 months of being operational, possible bankruptcy forced Iridium to consider disposing all 74 satellites in the constellation-a possibility that raised the first concerns about hazards to people on the ground should a constellation be disposed of.
 Iridium planned to dispose of the satellites by lowering each satellite's orbit to an altitude where aerodynamic forces would bring it into the atmosphere in few months' time, shortening the time it would take if simply left in its operational orbit.
-The location of the satellite's orbit reantly point would be uncontrolled, and surviving debris could land anywhere under the satellite's orbital path.
+The location of the satellite's orbital path.